Green Power Partnership

-To achieve this goal we use a tiered approach—starting with energy efficiency, followed by an aggressive use of onsite renewable energy generation where space and operational constraints allow, and then through industry-leading partnerships with utilities and renewable energy providers for grid-purchased renewable energy.
+To achieve this we use a tiered approach—starting with energy efficiency, followed by an aggressive use of Apple-owned, new renewable energy generation projects, and then through industry-leading partnerships with utilities and renewable energy providers for grid-purchased renewable energy.

 When investing in grid-purchased renewable energy, we prefer projects that clearly demonstrate the principle of 'additionality,' whereby Apple's involvement causes new renewable energy sources to be developed and brought to the market.

 Our preference in grid-purchased renewable energy is to contract directly with renewable generation sources.
 However, we cannot purchase energy this way everywhere we operate—in some cases, regulations actually prohibit it.
 In such situations, Apple purchases renewable energy credits (RECs) instead.
 Apple may also purchase RECs as a short-term bridging strategy while we await regulatory approvals, long-term contract execution, renewable facility construction, and other long lead-time efforts to come to fruition.
-When we purchase RECs, we prefer they come from the same NERC region—or even the same state—as the Apple facility they support.
+When we purchase RECs, we prefer they come from the same the same state as the Apple facility they support.